Daniel-KM/Omeka-S-module-Thesaurus/README.md

 Gzipped files (`.gz`, for example a [GEMET] export) are decompressed automatically when the php extension `zlib` is available.
-The maximum size of an uploaded file depends on the php settings `upload_max_filesize` and `post_max_size`; increase them to import a big thesaurus.
+The maximum size of an uploaded file depends on the php settings `upload_max_filesize` and `post_max_size`;
+increase them to import a big thesaurus.

 All labels are normalized to Unicode NFC on import, so identical-looking labels are stored identically (no duplicates, reliable matching and truncation).

 #### Destination

-- **Preview**: display the flat list, to check it or to copy-paste it into a custom vocab.
+- Preview: display the flat list, to check it or to copy-paste it into a custom vocab.
 From the same screen, the list can also be downloaded, or imported as a custom vocab or a thesaurus (what you see is what is imported).
-- **Custom vocabulary**: create a custom vocab of type "terms".
+- Custom vocabulary: create a custom vocab of type "terms".
 The terms can be the full path ("Europe :: France :: Paris"), the indented label, or the leaf label only.
-- **Thesaurus**: create the item set (skos:Collection), the scheme (skos:ConceptScheme) and one item by concept (skos:Concept) with the broader/narrower relations and the positions.
+- Thesaurus: create the item set (skos:Collection), the scheme (`skos:ConceptScheme`) and one item by concept (skos:Concept) with the broader/narrower relations and the positions.
 Optionally, the linked custom vocab (type "item set") can be created too.

 The properties used to fill the concepts (descriptor, path, ascendance) and the ascendance separator are set in the main settings of Omeka (tab "Thesaurus").